 THE SONG OF THE ICE

-A new collaborative project that combines music, science, sound, animation and images to tell the story of the life of the Antarctic ice sheet which you can watch here on YouTube in three parts:
+A new collaborative project that combines music, science, sound, animation and images to tell the story of the life of the Antarctic ice sheet - with earth history, icequakes and climate signals.

 You can watch here on YouTube.
 The music is available for free streaming and download at Bandcamp.
 You can read more about it in this article for the Geoscientist Magazine.
 Partners in this project include Stuart Hamilton and Chris Bell, together with friends at the British Antarctic Survey whose perspectives are captured in this press release.